Mac OS X USB Stick

 Installation:

-In order to install the operating system via the stick, it must logically be connected to the device.
-If the device is not already switched off, switch off the device.
+In order to install the operating system via the stick, it obviously has to be connected to the device.
+If the device is not yet switched off, switch off the device.

-To start from the stick, the left ALT (option) key must be pressed and held until the stick appears on the display (Install Mac OS...).
+To start from the stick, the left ALT (Option) key must be pressed and held until the stick appears in the display (Install Mac OS...).

 Then select the desired language.

-If you want a complete new installation (clean install, without all your data) or a downgrade/older operating system, the hard drive must first be erased.
+If you want a complete new installation (clean install, without all your data) or a downgrade/older operating system, the hard drive must be deleted first.
 With a simple update, if you want to keep your data, this is not necessary .
 Here you can go directly to install macOS and confirm the further steps.

 Select Disk Utility from the menu.